Treatment for Eating Disorders at Opal

 Yes.
 Opal intake and nutrition teams together assess these needs on a case-by-case basis.
 Typically, we ask for medical documentation of food allergies before approving accommodations in a meal plan.
 Regarding food values, clients can begin treatment with their food values honored and will further discuss in individual nutrition sessions.
 Clients will work to more clearly understand how these food values may/may not serve eating disorder recovery.

-We have found that for the best care, clients at the PHP level will see an Opal therapist, dietitian, and psychiatrist; we take great care to communicate and collaborate with those clinicians who have referred their clients to us.
-Clients at the IOP level will collaborate with Opal staff to find the best team to fit their needs.
-This may mean a mix of Opal providers and outside providers.
+We have found that for the best care, clients at the PHP and IOP level will see an Opal therapist and dietitian, we take great care to communicate and collaborate with those clinicians who have referred their clients to us.

 The simple premise that the best way to improve health is to honor your body.
 It supports people in adopting health habits for the sake of health and well-being (rather than weight control)